 The abandoned village of Galboly in the Glens of Antrim is found above Garron Point, where there’s a small car park and a Game of Thrones information panel (here on Google Maps).

 The village was home to around 60 people in the mid 19th century, and had a number of stone built houses.
-However, over time the popular declined.
+However, over time the population declined.
 By 1970 there was just one inhabitant, and today the village is entirely abandoned and is slowly succumbing to the elements as a result.

 Galboly was used as the filming location for Runestone.
 In episode 1 of season 5, we see Sansa Stark and Littlefinger watching Robin Arryn trying to learn how to use a sword.